 How the lives of these polar opposites (Hira and Kiyoi) characters converge is the heart of the series.
 Will they be friends, lovers or strangers in the end?
 The conflict comes in the form of Koyama Kazumi (Takano Akira) who adores Hira and complicates things.
 One wishes that Kazumi’s sub-plot could’ve been a little stronger, but there isn’t enough time for his arc.

 Director Sakai Mai has made an entertaining tale that blends the madness of teenage love with the more practical realities of modern adult relationships.
-It’s not your typical fluffy teen romance kind of series everybody else is making, but neither does it get too dark or twisted.
+It’s not your typical fluffy teen romance everybody else is making, but neither does it get too dark or twisted.
 Everything is smoothed into an emotional climactic episode, where the leads finally confront each other and talk things out.
 If only they had talked before!

 It’s a 8/10 from me.
 Watch it for the lead actors.